 Due to the Coronavirus 2019 (COVID-19) pandemic, the Nebraska Liquor Control Commission is issuing guidance to all DSP licensees in the State of Nebraska regarding the production of hand sanitizer.
 On March 18, 2020, the Alcohol Tax and Trade Bureau issued a public guidance waving the requirement to obtain additional permits or bonds to manufacture hand sanitizer or to supply ethanol for use in the manufacture offhand sanitizer to other TTB permittees who are authorized to receive such distilled spirits.
-Please see TTB G 2020-1 for the full TTB guidance on this subject.
-On March 27, 2020, the TTB issued an amendment to TTB G 2020-1, in the form of TTB G 2020-1A.
-This document has been updated on that date to reflect that update.
+Please see <a href="https://document.org/regions